What is vision screening?

 What is it used for?

-For adults and children starting at about age 3, screening for problems with near and far vision is used to help find common vision problems that can be corrected with eyeglasses or contact lenses.
+For children starting at about age 3, screening for problems with near and far vision is used to help find common vision problems that can be corrected with eyeglasses or contact lenses.
 In certain cases, eye surgery may also be an option.
 These conditions include:

-- Nearsightedness (myopia), a condition that makes far away things look blurry.
+- Nearsightedness (myopia), a condition that makes far away things look blurry

-- Farsightedness (hyperopia), a condition that makes close-up things look blurry.
+- Farsightedness (hyperopia), a condition that makes close-up things look blurry

-- Astigmatism, which causes generally blurry vision and makes it hard to see at night.
+- Astigmatism, which causes generally blurry vision and makes it hard to see at night

 Why do I need vision screening?